-At the end of each lesson, you’ll come across actionable tasks that you’ll be encouraged to complete before moving on to the next lesson.
+At the end of each lesson, you’ll be encouraged to complete a few actionable tasks before moving on to the next one.

 Those tasks give you a pretty nice “push” to actually act upon what you learn within each lesson.

-In order to get your hands on all of OEC’s 50 lessons, you’ll have to upgrade your membership to premium.
+To get your hands on all of OEC’s 50 lessons, you’ll have to become a premium member.

-The Affiliate Bootcamp is pretty similar to the OEC in terms of structure, with the exception that it consists of 7 Phases (70 lessons) that walk you through the process of creating and establishing an online affiliate marketing business NOT in any niche but rather in a niche related to the promotion of Wealthy Affiliate, such as
+The Affiliate Bootcamp is pretty similar to the Online Entrepreneur Certification in terms of structure, with the exception that it consists of 7 Phases (70 lessons) that walk you through the process of creating and establishing a business in a niche related to promoting Wealthy Affiliate, such as

 - Affiliate marketing